Cincinnati Black Musicians Have Made a Mark in American Music.

 The Deele

 The Deele is an American band from Cincinnati, Ohio.
-They achieved success in the 1980s with such hit singles as “Body Talk” and “Two Occasions”.
-When the group began recording in the early 1980s, the lineup consisted of Indianapolis native Kenny “Babyface” Edmonds along with Cincinnati musicians Antonio “L.A.”
-Reid, Carlos “Satin” Greene, Darnell “Dee” Bristol, Stanley “Stick” Burke, and Kevin “Kayo” Roberson.
-In 2007, Bristol, Greene, Roberson & Burke reformed the group with several new members.
+They succeeded in the 1980s with hit singles such as “Body Talk” and “Two Occasions.”
+When the group began recording in the early 1980s, the lineup consisted of Kenny “Babyface” Edmonds, Antonio “LA” Reid, Carlos “Satin” Greene, Darnell “Dee” Bristol, Stanley “Stick” Burke, and Kevin “Kayo” Roberson.

-The group would record three albums in total during the 1980s, scoring several hit singles.
-Street Beat album was released in 1983, and the following year, a single from this album, “Body Talk” became The Deele’s first hit, reaching #3 on the R&B chart and #77 on the Billboard Hot 100 pop chart.
+A single from their third album, “Body Talk,” became The Deele’s first hit, reaching #3 on the R&B chart and #77 on the Billboard Hot 100 pop chart.

 Zapp & Roger